 - Email or text messages to close family and friends

 Your NAFD-accredited funeral director will be very familiar with this wording and can advise you on the best way to communicate it to guests.
+You can find a trusted NAFD member near you using our free directory.

 Choosing a Charity